-All potential candidates must meet at least one of the following conditions (subject to special procedures that apply for the selection process on intra-group sub-custodians):
+All potential candidates must meet at least one of the following conditions:

 - Credit rating higher or equal to BBB + in the rating of Moody's or Baa in Standard & Poor's rating. - To have received either "Top Rated" or "Commented" "Best Custodian" recognition by a recognized international magazine such as the "Global Custodian" or Global Finance magazine. - Once part of the network, each selected sub-custodian is part of an ongoing periodic Due Diligence Review.